 Try a Credit Builder Loan or Secured Credit Account

 If you have poor credit and are looking for ways to help boost your score, you may try a credit builder loan or a secured credit card.
-Secured accounts help people with less than ideal credit scores receive funding in a way that may help them improve credit.
+Secured accounts help people with less-than-ideal credit scores receive funding in a way that may help them improve their credit.